last8kings/GregTechFoodOption/README.md

 # GregTech Food Option Gloo Edition

-This is a fork of GTF.
+This is a fork of GTFO.